Join the ASCL Open Data Project for Schools

 Our technical team will arrange connection to your school’s MIS and within 24 hours you will be able to access the system.

 We provide assistance on how to sign a DSA and License Agreement, set up staff members and offer user guidance training & documentation.

-The Open Schools Data Project is a first of its kind collaboration between ASCL and selected partners.
+The Open Data Project for Schools is a first of its kind collaboration between ASCL and selected partners.

 askEddi are proud to be delivering the school improvement platform that lets you gather, interpret and share attendance data.

 Watch our exclusive interview with School leaders and ASCL policy makers to find out more:

 askEddi is a whole school improvement platform for school leaders, teachers, data managers and attendance leads.

 Our core product for Attendance works with your existing Management Information System.
 It reduces workload and administration so you have better quality information, and more time to act and deliver intervention when it really matters.